Healthy Homes Assessment Aotea

 Home Assessments Aotea for Rental Properties

-There are a myriad of things to be able to examine in a home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a myriad of things to look over when conducting a home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling could be significant for property owners and landlords.
-For professional advice, call today to book your rental property house assessment.
+The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
+For specialist advice, call today to schedule your rental property home evaluation.

 home assessments for rental properties